 PM 135.
 Radioisotopes Laboratory.
 9 units (0-9-0); third term.
-Prerequisites: AM 103, PM 112 a.
+Prerequisite: AM 103.
 Experiments illustrating the use of radioisotopes in the field of physical metallurgy.
 Typical examples are studies of solid state diffusion and the determination of chemical inhomogeneities in metals and alloys.
 Instructor: Buffington.